tyomaiva/first-rust-course/src/setting_up.md

 + IntelliJ IDEA

 ## Setting up a basic project
+We will use Cargo, which comes with the Rust installation.
+What does it do?
++ Package manager (e.g., it fetches and builds external dependencies)
++ Build system (it compiles your packages)

-It's easy to generate a new Rust project template using the `cargo` command (it is bundled automatically with Rust), by running the following in your shell:
+Cargo can be used to generate a new Rust project template, by running the following in your shell:
 ```shell
 cargo new my_rust_sandbox
 cd my_rust_sandbox